 An Active Learning Session on Interdisciplinary Research Approaches to Question Formulation

-- Identify their research topic
+- Identify their research topic.

-- Rework their questions
+- Improve their questions.

-- Prioritize their questions
+- Prioritize their questions.

-- Learn about interdisciplinary research and name its value
+- Learn about interdisciplinary research and name its value.

-- Learn about broader impacts
+- Learn about broader impacts.

-- Experience the QFT as a group on the Question Focus: Broader impacts of my research.
+- Experience the QFT as a group by considering the Question Focus, “Broader impacts of my research.”

-- Work on their initial research questions, keeping in mind their new thinking on broader impacts
+- Work on their initial research questions, keeping in mind their new thinking on broader impacts.

-- Name stakeholders that may support their work in new ways
+- Name stakeholders that may support their work in new ways.

-- Share their emerging thinking with someone else in the room
+- Share their emerging thinking with someone else in the room.

-- Reflect as a group on new thinking and learning
+- Reflect as a group on new thinking and learning.

 Students’ Reflections on Broader Impacts